 A panel-led discussion about the controversies surrounding fracking in Colorado.
 Join panelists from the Center of the American West, Fossil Free CU, and Community Rights Network

-This year, CU ASE will be hosting a monthly discussion series which will address some of the many facets of Environmental Justice.
-Each discussion will use a film clip, interview, article or radio series as a platform for the issue, as well as bring in more background information about how the issue relates to current local, regional, national and global events.
-Discussions will be informal, and no previous knowledge or academic experience in Environmental Justice is necessary.
+CU ASE will has hosted monthly discussion series which have addressed some of the many facets of Environmental Justice.
+Each discussion included a film clip, interview, article or radio series as a platform for the issue, as well as bring in more background information about how the issue relates to current local, regional, national and global events.
+Discussions are informal, and no previous knowledge or academic experience in Environmental Justice is necessary.

 Mother Caring for 7 Billion is a groundbreaking film that reveals the compelling challenges humans face in a world of 7 billion featuring world-renowned experts who tackle the most controversial issues on the planet: gender equity, religion, reproductive health and the environment.CU ASE will be showing this film on Tuesday, November 19th at 6:30pm in Education 220.

 November 6, 2013: Flooding and Fracking in Colorado: A Double Disaster?